namanpujari/HackNYf17-TEAM_NES-Project/README.md

-# Ment-4-This
+# Indagator

-This is homebase for our future web platform.
+Co-Founders
+Naman, Edward, Steven

+//This project is a web platform that uses face-embeding technology to help reconnect long-lost relationships//